Non-Commutative Geometry, Categories and Quantum Physics: Categories.

 \section{Categories.}

-Just for the purpose to fix our notation, we recall some general definitions on category theory, for a full introduction to the subject the reader can consult S.~MacLane~\cite{Mc} or Barr-Wells~\cite{BW}.
+Just for the purpose to fix our notation, we recall some general definitions on category theory, for a full introduction to the subject the reader can consult S.~MacLane~\cite{Mc} or M.~Barr-C.~Wells~\cite{BW}.